Celebrating the 20th Anniversary of Red Moon Herbs!

 Our focus on fresh, local, abundant plant material continues to set Red Moon Herbs apart, and while we’ve always been local, today we are even more so.
 When Red Moon Herbs moved to Earthaven Ecovillage 12 years ago, we actively encouraged and cultivated those previously wildcrafted “weeds” at our back door.
 Today, thanks to those efforts, the vast majority of our herbal allies are regularly harvested on site.
 This is as local as local gets!

 As I look back, I’m also struck by the profound progression of the women’s movement.
-When I was 21, I was blessed to apprentice extensively with Susun Weed, who has been holding the voice for the Wise Woman Tradition for decades.
+When I was 21, I was blessed to apprentice extensively with world-renowned herbal teachers who had been holding the voices for the Wise Woman Tradition for decades.

-Through looking at the wisdom cultures of the past, Susun Weed recognized an ancient paradigm, one based on local plants and deep nourishment.
+Through looking at the wisdom cultures of the past, we recognize an ancient paradigm, one based on local plants and deep nourishment.
 The Wise Woman Tradition is earth and body centered–embracing the healing opportunities of living in our bodies, speaking our truths, loving ourselves.
 Today, many herbalists, naturopaths, nurses, midwives, mothers, and others embrace this Wise Woman approach focused on nourishment and self-love.

 This paradigm is now largely shared by women at Herbal Conferences around the country.
 Twenty years ago many of these conferences were just seedlings, and, as the founder of Red Moon Herbs (a seedling itself), I loved attending some of these conferences.
 After years of running Red Moon Herbs and teaching about herbs and women’s health in the mountains of Western North Carolina, I envisioned a women’s herbal conference taking place right here in the ancient mountains of the Southeast.
 Magically, in 2006 the Southeast Women’s Herbal Conference was born.
 Two hundred women came together, and now eight years later it has grown to a gathering of almost 1,000 women!